solozabal/solozabal/README.md

 - I was a Dietitian/Nutritionist graduated since 2007 who worked for more than 1 decade in nutritional supplements retail.
 - Have XP with management, leadership and sales.
 - So, in 2023 I embarked on a bold and exciting career transition to the IT field.
-- And I did 5 months of internship in Back End with Java, Spring Boot and AWS where I was able to get the Cloud Practitioner Certification successfully at Compass UOL.
+- Also in 2023 I did 5 months of internship in Back End with Java, Spring Boot and AWS where I was able to get the Cloud Practitioner Certification successfully at Compass UOL.

 ## 👀 Interests
 - Job opportunities with back-end development in Java with Spring Boot